 Red Flag #1: Merging with Your Child

-In your zealousness to see your children find athletic success, you are in danger of becoming so involved in your children’s efforts that you may not distinguish between your own needs and those of your children.
+In your zeal to see your children find athletic success, you are in danger of becoming so involved in your their efforts that you may not distinguish between your own needs and those of your children.
 The University of Washington researcher Frank Smoll calls this the “reverse dependency trap” in which parents overidentify with their child’s experience and define their own self-worth based on the success of their children.

 Sports may actually become more important to you than to your children.
 This excessive interest on your part, rather than promoting your children’s participation, undermines their interest by taking away their ownership of their sport.
 Your children may develop the perception that the sport is no longer theirs because you seem to be doing more than they are.
 In essence, you merge with your children in their athletic efforts.